Information sourcing and research is a common problem for many companies out there.

 We’ve already managed to save a lot of time by showing only the most valuable information.

 However, there’s still a lot of work to do.
-Working on raw documents is hard.
+Working on raw documents is quite difficult.
 We need to extract the information that the client needs.

-And AI helps us in that as well!
+And AI can help us in that as well!

 Data scientists call this technique named entity extraction.
 It identifies important information to the investor in the text, based on given criteria.
 In this case, we extract the company name, position, and the reason, and put it in a table row that we can use later.